lucendio/lecture-devops-infos/content/assignments/_index.md

 *[retry exam]({{< ref "/assignments/retry-exam" >}})* in order to still pass the course.

+## Using 3rd-party resources

+If handing in (a single line of) code or text other than written on your own, a reference to the original source must be provided in-place; e.g.

+* deep link to the respective section of a web page
+* a link to a video including the respective time code
+* the entire prompt (input & output history) if tools based on *machine learning* (commonly known as *artificial intelligence*, such as *large language models* etc.)

+The latter must also be provided, if code or text was actually written by yourself but originates from using such tools.

+{{< hint warning >}}
+Generally speaking, it must be made obvious to the reader, which line(s) - or sentences in case of concept or documentation text - are affected by sources mentioned above, otherwise the deliverable __will be classified as fraud attempt and reported__.
+{{< /hint >}}

 ## Additional hints

 The minimal permissions required to view source code of *internal* or *private* projects on